GroupDebate: Enhancing the Efficiency of Multi-Agent Debate Using Group Discussion: Methodology

+where $t=(s-1)R+1$.
 Finally, the total token cost of GroupDebate is $Token^{GD} = \mathcal{O}\left(MTQ+(\frac{M^2T}{N}+MSN)C\right)$, where $C$ represents the upper bound on the token number for each agent's response and the generated summary.
 More calculation details are shown in Appendix \ref{appendix:token-cost-gd}.

-\paragraph{Discussion.} From the overall token cost complexity perspective, GD and MAD exhibit the same level of complexity regarding the input token cost of the question prompt $Q$, suggesting an equal impact on both methods.
+\paragraph{Discussion.} From the perspective of overall token cost complexity, GD and MAD exhibit the same level of complexity regarding the input token cost of the question prompt $Q$, indicating that the question prompt has an equal impact on both methods.
 In our GroupDebate, given fixed values for $T$ and $M$, the number of groups $N$ and the total number of stages $S$ can be dynamically adjusted.
 When we set $N \rightarrow \mathcal{O}\left(\sqrt{\frac{MT}{S}}\right)$, theoretically, we can obtain $Token^{GD} \rightarrow \mathcal{O}\left(MTQ+\sqrt{M^3TS}C\right)$.
 This complexity is significantly lower than that of MAD.
 If we consider setting $S$ to a small positive integer, treating it as a constant, then $Token^{GD}$ can further approach $\mathcal{O}\left(MTQ+\sqrt{M^3T}C\right)$.
-Moreover, in fact, $N$ and $S$ also influence the diversity in multi-agent debate, affecting the accuracy of the debate results, which will be further studied in Section \ref{hyperparameter-study}.
+Moreover, $N$ and $S$ also influence the diversity in multi-agent debate, affecting the accuracy of the debate results, which will be further studied in Section \ref{hyperparameter-study}.